consumer dispute arbitration in Orlando, Florida 32858

 Arbitration War Story: The $4,500 Orlando Vacation Rental Dispute

 Jessica's vacation began on July 10th, but her excitement quickly turned to frustration.
 Upon arrival, she noticed the pool was half-empty, the air conditioning barely cooling the living room, and the kitchen appliances outdated and faulty.
 The listing photos—taken months earlier—did not match the worn and neglected condition of the home.
-Despite repeated calls, Sunshine Stays promised repairs would be made “within 24 hours.”
+Despite repeated calls, Sunshine Stays promised repairs would be made within 24 hours.”
 Forty-eight hours later, little had changed, and Jessica decided to cut her trip short.

 Feeling cheated, Jessica demanded a refund for the unused days and compensation for the poor condition of the property.
 Sunshine Stays responded by refusing any refund, citing their strict “no refunds” policy printed in the rental agreement.
 Frustrated but determined, Jessica filed a consumer dispute arbitration case in Orlando, Florida 32858 with the local arbitration center on August 1st, 2023.

-The arbitrator, Laura Greene, took a particularly hard look at the rental contract’s “as-is” clause.
+The arbitrator, the claimant, took a particularly hard look at the rental contract’s “as-is” clause.
 Greene found that while the clause limited certain claims, Sunshine Stays’ failure to maintain a habitable property violated basic consumer protections.
 The arbitrator ruled in Jessica's favor on September 15th, 2023, awarding her a total of $3,200—covering prorated rent and partial damages—but denied the emotional distress claim due to lack of legal basis.

 Jessica received her compensation within 30 days.
 The case became a cautionary tale among Orlando locals and visitors—highlighting the importance of thorough documentation and the power of arbitration to protect consumer rights.
 For Jessica, it was a hard-fought battle but a satisfying victory for standing up against a company that tried to hide behind fine print.